AdityaShekhawat0504/GenTexLab/README.md

-# GenTexLab
+# GenTexLab — Benchmarking Generative Models for Text-to-Texture Synthesis

-GenTexLab is a research-oriented framework for benchmarking text-to-texture generation systems.
-It separates prompt construction, model execution, evaluation, result storage, recommendation, dashboarding, and report generation so teams can compare generative models with reproducible experiment definitions.
+GenTexLab is a research-oriented framework for evaluating generative AI models for texture synthesis.
+It enables reproducible benchmarking of models such as Stable Diffusion using custom metrics designed for real-world 3D applications, including seamless tiling and frequency artifacts.

 ## Example Results